guaix-ucm/megaradrp/doc/images.rst

     start: 4
     stop: 3594

-Master Tracemap files are represented by :class:`~megaradrp.products.TraceMap`.
+Master Tracemap files are represented by :class:`~megaradrp.products.tracemap.TraceMap`.

+..
   Master Weights
   **************

   Master weights file is produced by the recipe :class:`~megaradrp.recipes.calibration.weights.WeightsRecipe`.
   This is a .tar file which is made up of 4096 .npz files (one per fiber).
 These are ``numpy`` files where the ndarray are stored.

   This file is compulsary to generate the master fiber flat.

   Master weights files are represented by :class:`~megaradrp.products.MasterWeights`.

 Master Wavelength Calibration
 *****************************

-Master wavelength calibration is produced by the recipe :class:`~megaradrp.recipes.calibration.arc.ArcRecipe`.
+Master wavelength calibration is produced by the recipe :class:`~megaradrp.recipes.calibration.arc.ArcCalibrationRecipe`.
 The result is a JSON_ file where each one of the records belongs to a given fiber in the RSS file.
 Moreover, each one of the records or ``apertures`` has the next fields: